jstratton/GetData_Project/CodeBook.md

 * mean: this variable was determined by taking the mean of the data.
 * standard_deviation: this variable was determined by taking the standard deviation of the data.
 * weighted_mean: the variable determined by taking the weighted mean of the frequency components.
 * jerk: the variable was determined as the time derivative of the acceleration data.
+Presumably, the time derivative was taken before applying the Fourier Transforms when getting the frequency data.
 * x, y, and z: 3-axial signals in the x, y, and z directions, respectively.
 ### The variables were normalized in the original data set
 * In other words, the data is unitless